Rod Blum: 2014

 After winning the Republican primary in June 2014, Blum defeated Democratic state representative Pat Murphy with 51% of the vote in the November 4, 2014, general election.
 This was considered a surprise Republican victory, as the seat had a D+5 Cook PVI Score.
 Blum succeeded Democrat Bruce Braley, who vacated his U.S. House seat to run unsuccessfully for the U.S. Senate.

 2016

 Blum ran for reelection in 2016.
 He was unopposed in the Republican primary.
 He faced Democrat Monica Vernon in the general election.
 Blum defeated Vernon with 54% of the vote.

 2018

-Blum was defeated in 2018 by state representative Abby Finkenauer.
+Blum was defeated in 2018 by state representative Abby Finkenauer by 16,900 votes.